Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Key Takeaways

-• Coastal homes need corrosion-resistant hardware.
+• Coastal homes need corrosion-resistant, cyclone-rated hardware.

 FAQs

-Q: Can I secure my AC unit myself?
+Can I secure my AC unit myself?

-Q: Do cyclone-rated covers reduce airflow?
+Do cyclone-rated covers reduce airflow?

-Q: Is it worth replacing an old AC before cyclone season?
+Is it worth replacing an old AC before cyclone season?

-Q: Will insurance cover cyclone damage to AC units?
+Will insurance cover cyclone damage to AC units?

 Ac brackets and mounting kitsAc care for coastal homesAc maintenance before cyclone seasonAir conditioner cleaning kitsAir conditioner storm safetyCleaning and preventative maintenanceCoastal home air conditioningCyclone rated ac hardwareCyclone season preparation waProtecting ac from storm damage